Chapter 2 : Play With Fire

 I walked up to a carriage and opened it up to check who was inside.
-I assumed everyone had already left without me, so my goal was to find people I know.
+I assumed everyone had already left without me, so my goal was to find people I knew.
 The first one I opened was full of Slytherins.
 We kind of just stood there for a couple seconds, not sure what to make of the situation.
-Then one flicked out his wand.
-And, before I could even react, the door was slammed shut.
+Then one flicked out his wand; before I could even react, the door was slammed shut.

 "Well!
 That was rude," I said to myself.
 Someone came up from behind and tugged on my braid.

 "What's rude?"
 I was happy to turn around and see him.

 "Sirius!"
 I gave him a great hug, before backing up slowly, realizing he was a little....disorganized.

 "What happened to you?"
 His hair was in wild spikes, his tie was already halfway down his chest, his shirt was open, and that's when I realized.
 He opened his mouth, but I cut him off.

 "Already down to business?"
 I was walking towards the nearest stationary carriage, and he ran to catch up with me.